mheap/nexmo-developer/_documentation/en/messaging/sms/overview.md

 # SMS API

-Vonage's SMS API enables you to send and receive text messages to and from users worldwide, using simple REST APIs.
+Vonage's SMS API enables you to send and receive text messages to and from users worldwide, using our REST APIs.

 * Programmatically send and receive high volumes of SMS globally.
 * Send SMS with low latency and high delivery rates.